What are the different types of phrasal verb?

 – Provide examples of each phrasal-verb type

 Having discussed what a phrasal verb is and why students so frequently make errors when attempting to use them, we should next understand how these constructions are categorised so that we can better recognise and utilise them.
-This lesson first explains three variables of phrasal verbs, which are idiomaticity, transitivity and separability, before discussing how a better understanding of the construction of a phrasal verb can assist you in determining these variables.
+This chapter first explains three variables of phrasal verbs, which are idiomaticity, transitivity and separability, before discussing how a better understanding of the construction of a phrasal verb can assist you in determining these variables.

 You may already be familiar with idioms in the English language, such as the saying ‘it’s raining cats and dogs’ which is used instead of ‘it’s raining heavily’, or ‘break a leg’ in place of ‘good luck’.
 What these idioms have in common is that their meaning cannot be known from the sum of their parts.
-As explained in Lesson 1, this is true of phrasal verbs, some of which have up to three levels of idiomaticity:
+As explained in Chapter 1, this is true of phrasal verbs, some of which have up to three levels of idiomaticity:

 In (a), the spatial properties of the preposition ‘down’ are still present in that the chair can be broken apart and its pieces placed down onto the floor, meaning that the idiomaticity of this phrasal verb is quite low.
 While sentence (b) also maintains some of this spatial meaning in that the elements of the problem may be separated down into their smaller parts, clearly the meaning of this phrase is more idiomatic.
 Finally, the meaning of the phrasal verb in sentence (c) bears little resemblance to the original meaning of the individual words, although it does conjure some imagery of both the speaker breaking into pieces and perhaps collapsing down onto the floor.